cbdotguru/rubberducky-go/README.md

 ## Feedback

 Any feedback would be appreciated here.
 Feel free to use issues and PR's or email me at contact@modulartech.io.
-I'm interested to here whether or not this was a worthwhile endeavor.
+I'm interested to hear whether or not this was a worthwhile endeavor.